cslant/lamp-docker/README.md

 docker-compose up -d
 ```

-## Check the network ID and connect Database
+## Check the network ID and connect the Database

 ### 1. Check CONTAINER_ID
 - Run `docker ps` to check the Container ID of **APP_NAME-db**